Monster Cleaning Specialist Wanted

 A small portable radar speed sign lit up as we passed, blinking rapidly.
 I glanced over at the speedometer and couldn’t help but raise my eyebrows.
 Josh glared at me.
 So I shrugged and looked away.
 Continuing through the small town at three times the legal speed limit, we reached the far edge and pulled off a side street which led up into the hills.
 The winding road was paved with fresh asphalt which eventually turned into gray bricks.
 After a mile, we reached a large gate which was lit by several ground lights and an overhanging lamp post.
 The guardhouse was empty and the emergency key box was smashed open.

 The van crawled to a stop and Josh gave me a wide gap toothed grin.
-“Alright fish, time for you to be useful.
+“Alright Fish, time for you to be useful.
 Get out and push open the gate.”

 Popping open my door, I climbed out and hurried over to the gate.
 It was much colder outside than I was expecting and my breath frosted.
 The gate wasn’t locked and several of the bars were bent outward.
 It took little effort to pull it open and once the van was clear for entry, it pulled through.
 Josh didn’t stop for me and continued up the drive, leaving me alone, my hands still clutching the cold metal.
 As the van disappeared around the corner, I felt a chill run down my spine.
 Shivering, I took a step back and then a shrill scream broke the silence.